-First off, why are web design and development studios preaching “finish the design first” with such passion?
+First off, why are WordPress website design and development studios preaching “finish the design first” with such passion?
 Historically, it costs a LOT to manufacture something.
 For example, creating a home, an electronic device, or a tangible consumer product is often one-and-done.
 Every detail needs to be painstakingly perfect before a factory takes on the production task.
 A mistake in the size, paint, or product material — well, that can be catastrophic to production and ruin the budget.
 If your blueprint for your house is wrong, it can be very expensive to fix your roof structure later.
 However, software is not a product on an assembly line.
 And approaching it like that does everyone on the project a disservice.

 Is our mentality for web development living in an antiquated past?
 Perhaps there has been a delay in accepting our present reality.
 Our current design and development pipelines provide much more speed, at much less cost.

 So, how are we approaching our workflow today in a more productive manner?

 Key 1: design only what you need now

 As part of our process, we figure out what are the critical parts of your MVP or website and we create only those designs.
 Designing “wish-list” items to be used at an unspecified time is, quite frankly, a bad investment.
 It’s a waste of time during the initial phase of a project.
 Using a strict prioritization backlog, we shorten time to market, get more quickly in front of actual users, get feedback, and thus, understand your audience’s needs and pains.

 Launching a perfect product with absolutely every feature is a waste of time, and an unrealistic fairytale.